needmorecowbell/pindrop/README.md

 - database logging feature
 - ~~geocoding lat/lon to address~~

+## Tips

+In my case, I want to develop on my main machine, but still use the gpsd server on my raspberry pi for getting information.
+I make an ssh tunnel for port 2497 on the pi with the gpsd server, and then I can develop as if the server was local:

+`ssh -N -L 2947:localhost:2947 pi@10.0.0.17`

+You can also change the settings of gpsd to make the port accessible to other devices, but this is a more secure option that leaves gpsd untouched.

 ## Contributions

 - Please contribute!
 If there's an error let me know -- even better if you can fix it :)